-In conducting PHA supervisory quality control HQS inspections, the PHA should include a representative sample of both tenant-based and project-based units.
+In conducting PHA supervisory quality control inspections, the PHA should include a representative sample of both tenant-based and project-based units.

-Inspecting PHA-Owned Units [24 CFR 983.103(f); Notice PIH 2017-21]
+Inspecting PHA-Owned Units [24 CFR 983.103(g); Notice PIH 2017-21]

 In the case of PHA-owned units, all required inspections must be performed by an independent entity designated by the PHA and approved by HUD.
-The independent entity must furnish a copy of each inspection report to the PHA and to the HUD field office where the project is located.
+The independent entity must furnish a copy of each inspection report to the PHA.
 The PHA must take all necessary actions in response to inspection reports from the independent agency, including exercise of contractual remedies for violation of the HAP contract by the PHA-owner.